hardscrabble/hardscrabble.github.io/_posts/2023-03-06-configuring-ale-to-only-run-rubocop-in-projects-that-use-rubocop.md

 That has a few nice benefits:

 1. You can feel confident that you'll use the version of rubocop specified in your `Gemfile.lock`
-2. If rubocop is _not_ included in your `Gemfile.lock`, the `bundle exec rubocop` command will fail, and therefore no issues will be found
+2. If rubocop is _not_ included in your `Gemfile.lock`, the `bundle exec rubocop` command will fail, and therefore no offenses will be found

-So... wait a second, why was I seeing any rubocop issues in the feedbin codebase if feedbin doesn't use rubocop?
+So... wait a second, why was I seeing any rubocop offenses in the feedbin codebase if feedbin doesn't use rubocop?

 Hm, let's try searching the codebase with [ripgrep](https://github.com/BurntSushi/ripgrep) for references to rubocop: